biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2023/paper.md

 # Introduction

 In this paper, we present the work executed on BioHackrXiv during the international ELIXIR BioHackathon Europe 2023 in Barcelona, Spain.
 [BioHackrXiv](https://biohackrxiv.org/) is a scholarly publication service for biohackathons and codefests that target biology and the biomedical sciences in the spirit of pre-publishing platforms [@citesAsRecommendedReading:preprints].
-Over sixty papers have been published through this system and with the amount of biohackathons and codefests increasing every year, we expect this type of reporting and publishing to continue.
+Over a hundred papers have been published through this system and with the number of biohackathons and codefests increasing every year, we expect this type of reporting and publishing to continue.
 The goal for this BioHackathon was to improve deployment, enable better collection of metadata, and improve long-term archiving of user repositories.

-BioHackrXiv publications are generated from simple powerful markdown/LaTeX templates where the header is a YAML/JSON record that includes the title, authors, affiliations and tags.
-The idea originated from the [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) layout that is used in the Journal of Open Source Software (JOSS)[@citesAsAuthority:JOSS].
+BioHackrXiv publications are generated from simple but powerful markdown/LaTeX templates, where the header is a YAML/JSON record that includes the title, authors, affiliations and tags.
+The idea originated from the [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) layout that is used in the Journal of Open Source Software (JOSS) [@citesAsAuthority:JOSS].
 Templates are provided as an [example](https://github.com/biohackrxiv/publication-template).

-As described in the BioHackrXiv ELIXIR 2020 and 2022 BioHackathon Europe paper [@citesForInformation:bhxiv20; @citesForInformation:bhxiv22], metadata is crucial to publications, including acquiring a digital object identifier (DOI).
-DOIs are permanent URIs to PDFs, so publications can be cited by others.
-One interesting aspect is that DOIs support versioning - that means papers can be updated under the same DOI, this is not the case with content-addressable identifiers, such as the Interplanetary File System (IPFS).
+As described in the BioHackrXiv ELIXIR 2020 paper [@citesForInformation:bhxiv20] and in the BioHackathon Europe 2022 paper [@citesForInformation:bhxiv22], capturing metadata and acquiring a digital object identifier (DOI) are crucial to publications.
+DOIs are permanent URIs to PDFs and enable publications to be cited by others.
+DOIs also support versioning—this means papers can be updated under the same DOI.
+This is not the case with identifiers from content-addressable systems such as the Interplanetary File System (IPFS).

-In the existing workflow we host BioHackrXiv.org as *pre-print* service with the Open Science Foundation (OSF.io).
-OSF manages the publication submission system and creates a DOI on acceptance.
-A DOI may look like \url{https://doi.org/10.37044/osf.io/km9ux} and should resolve to a hosted PDF.

-For the authors, the current setup demands writing a paper in a git repository using [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) that allows for embedded LaTeX.
-We wrote a preview web service at \url{http://preview.biohackrxiv.org/} that generates a nice looking PDF from a pasted git URL, or alternatively a zipped up file containing paper.md and paper.bib.
-Next, the main author has to submit the paper through the OSF managed pre-print system.
-After a cursory check, one of the editors of BioHackrXiv will accept or reject the paper -- mostly as a curation step against spam.
-After acceptance the paper appears online with a DOI and automatically gets included in the EU PMID or EuropePMID, followed by OpenCitations.

 # Roadmap